michaelfromyeg/joplin-garden-worker/README.md

 - `hugoOptions`: Hugo specific options.
   - `outputAsFolder`: A option for Hugo only.
 By default, the garden worker generates a note in the format of `${folder}/${note-title}.md`.
 If `outputAsFolder` was set, it will become `${folder}/${note-title}/index.md`.
 It is designed to support Hugo theme that will show the featured image.
 The default value is true.
 - `defaultFolder`: The default output folder of a note.
-- `stripHtmlComments`: If it is true , HTML comment blocks are removed from the exported note.
+- `stripHtmlComments`: If it is true, HTML comment blocks are removed from the exported note.

 ## `metadata.yaml`